Flow Motion Fit FAQs

 • Are your classes suitable for beginners, and do I need any prior strength or flexibility to join?

-Absolutely!
 Beginners are always welcome.
 No prior strength or flexibility is required.
 Both improve naturally as you train.
-Classes are designed with modifications to suit every student, so you can progress safely at your own pace.
+Classes are designed with modifications and options so that you can progress safely at your own pace.

 • What can I expect in my first class?

 Classes start with a general warm-up, then move into apparatus work.
 You’ll practice poses, tricks, and techniques, and finish with a gentle stretch.
-Every class is thoughtfully planned for the students booked that day.
+Every class is planned specifically for the individuals booked.

 • Is there a weight limit for pole or aerial?